“I ordered two crinum lily bulbs yesterday on the computer. My question is are the bulbs large enough to bloom the first year?? – Barbara”

 3) Bulb multiplication.
-Crinum naturalize well with bulb offsets and form large, mature clumps of lush crinum foliage and blooms 4-7 years after planting.
+Crinums naturalize well with bulb offsets and form large, mature clumps of lush crinum foliage and blooms 4-7 years after planting.
 Not only does your patience pay off with the first bulb you planted producing, but you also receive payback in the form of more blooming offspring.
-Crinum are a great investment this way.
+Crinums are a great investment this way.
 Just like the wise and often quoted adage says, “Good things come to those who wait.”

 To secure healthy foliage and blooms, be sure to plant the crinum where they will receive at least a half day of full sun (an entire day of full sun is most desirable).
 Ensure also that their soil has good drainage, although crinum don’t mind wet feet every now and again.

 We look forward to hearing about good things from your crinum.
 The Southern Bulb Co. always sells blooming size bulbs, and we are happy to serve you in any way we can!